Azure/terraform-azurerm-avm-ptn-function-app-storage-private-endpoints/examples/default/README.md

   }
 }

-## Section to provide a random Azure region for the resource group
-# This allows us to randomize the region for the resource group.
 module "regions" {
   source  = "Azure/regions/azurerm"
   version = ">= 0.3.0"
 }

-# This allows us to randomize the region for the resource group.
 resource "random_integer" "region_index" {
   max = length(local.azure_regions) - 1
   min = 0
 }
-## End of section to provide a random Azure region for the resource group

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {